aschmiedeke/gbtdocs/docs/how-tos/infrastructure/remote-connection.rst

 VNC screen remains black
 ________________________

-You followed the quick instructions (:ref:`Quick VNC Reference above <Quick VNC Reference>`), you're asked for your VNC password, a new screen opens, but it is entirely black.
+You followed the quick instructions (:ref:`Quick VNC Reference above <how-tos/infrastructure/remote-connection:Quick VNC Reference>`), you're asked for your VNC password, a new screen opens, but it is entirely black.
 If that's the case, check the content of the ``xstartup`` file in your .vnc folder.
 This folder is located in your home folder on the GBO network.

 The file ideally contains these first lines: